derrynknife/SurPyval/paper.md

 *SurPyval* uses *scipy* for numerical optimisation but also aims to imitate as close as possible the API for parameter estimation, specifically, the use of the `fit()` method.
 The main difference between *scipy* and *SurPyval* is that *SurPyval* returns an object.
 The intent of this is to capture the distribution in an object for subsequent use.
 This could be used in Monte Carlo simulations using the `random()` method or it could be used in applications like *reliability* for interval optimisations.

+Unlike other survival analysis packages *SurPyval* allows users to arbitrarily fix parameters.
+This is similar to *scipy* which allows the location, shape, and scale parameters to be fixed, in *SurPyval* this is done using the fixed keyword argument.
+For example:

+# Optimisations

 *SurPyval*, inspired by *lifelines*, uses *autograd* [@maclaurin2015autograd] autodifferentiation to calculate the jacobians and hessians needed for optimisations in parametric analysis.
 SurPyval uses lessons from deep learning to improve the stability of estimation.
 Concretely, SurPyval uses the ELU function [@clevert2015fast] to transform bounded parameters to be unbounded.
 For example, the alpha parameter for a Weibull distribution is supported on the half-real line, (0, Inf).
 Using the ELU function the input is transformed to be supported over the full real line (-Inf, Inf), this reduces the risk of optimisations failing because the numeric gradient might 'overshoot' and produce undefined results.
 The ELU is also useful for autodifferentiation because it is continuously differentiable which eliminates discrete jumps in the gradient.
 This transform works sufficiently well to allow *SurPyval* to robustly estimate offsets, i.e. the 'gamma' parameter, for half real-line supported distribtuions.

-Another optimisation used by *SurPyval* is the use of close parameter initialisation.
+Another optimisation used by *SurPyval* is the use of good initial approximations for parameter initialisation.
 Probability plotting methods do not require initial estimates of the parameters unlike when using optimisers.
 Further, optimisation results are very sensitive to the initial guess, if the initial guess is too far from the actual result it can yield incredulous results.
-As such *SurPyval* uses probability plotting methods to do the initial guess of parameters for optimisation methods.
+As such *SurPyval* uses probability plotting estimates or estimates from transformations of the data with another distribution, to do the initial guess of parameters for optimisation methods.
 Combining the use of autogradients, bound transforns, and close initial approximations, *SurPyval* substantially improves the stability of optimisation and greatly expands the possible use in research and industry.

-Using data from Weibull's original paper as an example:
+# Examples

+Some examples of the API and how flexible it can be.
+Firstly, a simple estimate from random data:

 ```python
 from surpyval import Weibull